jerluo/cs620-git-quickstart/README.md

 1. Make sure to **add all of your team members** by going to:  **Settings -> Collaborators**
 2. Please invite **all the course staff** to your repo as well:

-> Amber - amberrfield, Jerry - jerluo, Cathy - cqthyy
+> Amber - amberrfield, Jerry - jerluo, Cathy - cqthyy, Leah - UWLeahUjda

 3. **Recommended:** Protect your **main branch** and require pull requests: - **Settings -> Rules -> Ruleset**
    - Name the rule (e.g., "main" or whatever you like).